codelingo/docs/docs/concepts/CLQL.md

 # Interleaving

-When writing a Tenet in a .lingo file, only the AST lexicon facts are required:
+When writing a Tenet in a codelingo.yaml file, only the AST lexicon facts are required:

 ```clql
 tenets: